ui/django-post_office/README.md

 Django Post Office is a simple app to send and manage your emails in Django.
 Some awesome features are:

+-   Designed to scale, handles millions of emails efficiently
 -   Allows you to send email asynchronously
 -   Multi backend support
 -   Supports HTML email